This document introduces the concepts you need to understand to configure HTTP or HTTPS Load Balancing.

 HTTP(S) Load Balancing retries failed GET requests in certain circumstances, such as when the response timeout is exhausted.
 It does not retry failed POST requests.
 Retries are limited to two attempts.
 Retried requests only generate one log entry for the final response.
 Refer to Logging for more information.

-The HTTP(S) load balancer blocks client requests from reaching the backend for a number of reasons: some strictly for HTTP/1.1 compliance and others to avoid unexpected data being passed to the backends.
+The HTTP(S) load balancer blocks both client requests and backend responses from reaching the backend or the client, respectively, for a number of reasons.
+Some reasons are strictly for HTTP/1.1 compliance and others are to avoid unexpected data being passed to or from the backends.

 The load balancer blocks the following for HTTP/1.1 compliance:

 - It cannot parse the first line of the request.

 - Headers or the first line contain invalid characters.

 - The content length is not a valid number, or there are multiple content length headers.

 - There are multiple transfer encoding keys, or there are unrecognized transfer encoding values.

 - There's a non-chunked body and no content length specified.

 - Body chunks are unparseable.
 This is the only case where some data will make it to the backend.
 The load balancer will close the connections to client and backend when it receives an unparseable chunk.